Meredith Vieira: Today and The Meredith Vieira Show (2006–2016)

 Vieira was one of the hosts for NBC's coverage of the 2012 London Summer Olympics.
 She and co-host Matt Lauer were criticized for their NBC coverage of the opening ceremony.
 Vieira also provided some Today Olympics coverage during the games.
 Vieira co-hosted the opening ceremony of the 2014 Sochi Winter Olympics with Matt Lauer, and was slated to provide coverage during the two weeks of the games.
 On February 14, 2014, she became the first woman to solo anchor NBC's Olympics prime time coverage, alternated with Lauer while covering for an ailing Bob Costas.

 In July 2013, Vieira announced that she would begin hosting her own syndicated afternoon daytime talk show, The Meredith Vieira Show, starting in September 2014, produced by NBCUniversal Television Distribution.
 On January 4, 2016, it was announced that the show would be ending after two seasons.
 The talk show aired from September 8, 2014 to May 20, 2016 and ended with 290 episodes.

 Vieira guest anchored Today with Hoda & Jenna for a few episodes in 2019, due to host Hoda Kotb being on maternity leave.

+Although she co-hosted Today with Lauer, Vieira had a hand in his dismissal from the program after learning of her assistant’s claims of being sexually assaulted by Lauer.
+Vieira urged the woman to bring the matter forward to NBC executives and he was fired shortly after.